The Aviator (2004 film): Cinematography

-In an article for the American Cinematographer, John Pavlus wrote: "The film boasts an ambitious fusion of period lighting techniques, extensive effects sequences and a digital re-creation of two extinct cinema color processes: two-color and three-strip Technicolor."
-For the first 52 minutes of the film, scenes appear in shades of only red and cyan blue; green objects are rendered as blue.
-This was done, according to Scorsese, to emulate the look of early bipack color films, in particular the Multicolor process, which Hughes himself owned, emulating the available technology of the era.
+In an article for the American Cinematographer, John Pavlus wrote, "The film boasts an ambitious fusion of period lighting techniques, extensive effects sequences and a digital re-creation of two extinct cinema color processes: two-color and three-strip Technicolor."
+For the first 52 minutes of the film, scenes appear in shades of only red and cyan; green objects are rendered as blue.
+According to Scorsese, this was done to emulate the look of early bipack color films, in particular the Multicolor process, which Hughes owned, emulating the available technology of the era.
 Similarly, many of the scenes depicting events occurring after 1935 are treated to emulate the saturated appearance of three-strip Technicolor.
 Other scenes were stock footage colorized and are incorporated into the film.
 The color effects were created by Legend Films.